 The result in Proposition \ref{prop:extre} already showcases the important impact of counterparty default on decision making.
-We know from, for instance, \citet{arrow1963uncertainty} that, if the seller's default risk is \emph{ignored}, the optimal contract is a deductible insurance.
-However, as Proposition \ref{prop:extre} shows, when the buyer is aware of the counterparty default risk, and the seller's reserve is nonpositive, the optimal decision is to \emph{not} purchase any insurance but to fully rely on self-insurance.
-Because the case of $S \le 0$ is solved by Proposition \ref{prop:extre} and likely in contradiction to practice in real markets, we study Problem \ref{prob:main} under the standing assumption that $\Pb(S > 0) > 0$ in the rest of the paper.
+We know from, for instance, \citet{arrow1963uncertainty} that, if the reinsurer's default risk is \emph{ignored}, the optimal contract is a deductible reinsurance.
+However, as Proposition \ref{prop:extre} shows, when the insurer is aware of the counterparty default risk, and the reinsurer's reserve is nonpositive, the optimal decision is to \emph{not} purchase any reinsurance but to fully rely on self-insurance.
+Because the case of $S \le 0$ is solved by Proposition \ref{prop:extre}, and it is likely unrealistic in practice, we study Problem \ref{prob:main} under the standing assumption that $\Pb(S > 0) > 0$ in the rest of the paper.

-Because there are two random sources, $X$ and $S$, in the model, we consider two types of indemnity functions in the analysis: \begin{enumerate} \item Loss- and background-risk-dependent indemnities $I : = I(X, S)$.
+Because there are two random sources, $X$ and $S$, in the model, we consider two types of indemnity functions in the analysis: \begin{enumerate} \item Loss- and background-risk-dependent indemnities $I : = I(x, s)$ (denoting $\Ic : = I(X, S)$).

-\item Loss-dependent indemnities $I:=I(X)$. \end{enumerate} Insurance contracts with indemnities in the form of $I(X, S)$ are examples of the so-called \emph{randomized} contracts in the insurance literature.
-Similar randomized (re)insurance contracts are considered in \citet{albrecher2019randomized} with an independent Bernoulli random variable and also in \citet{asimit2021risk} within multiple indemnity environments.
-The implementation of such randomized contracts implicitly assumes that the buyer has full knowledge on the seller's random reserve \emph{and} can base their contractual indemnity on $S$.
-Such an assumption may be too strong, and this is why we also consider the second type of contracts with indemnity $I(X)$ only depending on the buyer's own loss $X$, but independent of $S$.
-Note that the second type is the more conventional contract form and a subclass of the first type $I(X, S)$, and the two types coincide when there is no background risk ($S$ reduces to a constant).
-In either type of contracts, the seller's endogenous default is induced by large losses from the buyer or negative shocks from its background risk.
+\item Loss-dependent indemnities $I:=I(x)$ (denoting $\Ic:=I(X)$). \end{enumerate} Reinsurance contracts with indemnities in the form of $I(x, s)$ are examples of the so-called \emph{randomized} contracts in the reinsurance literature.
+Similar randomized (re)insurance contracts are considered in \citet{albrecher2019randomized} with an independent Bernoulli random variable and in \citet{asimit2021risk} within multiple indemnity environments.
+Moreover, we also consider the second type of contracts with indemnity $I(x)$ depending only on the insurer's own loss size $x$, but independent of the reinsurer's background risk level $s$.
+Note that the second type is the more conventional contract form and constitutes a subclass of the first type $I(x, s)$, and the two types coincide when there is no background risk ($S$ reduces to a constant).
+In either type of contracts, the reinsurer's endogenous default is induced by large losses from the insurer or negative shocks from its background risk.